margaritahumanitarian/helpafamily-docs/README.md

 ---
-description: The documentation for the helpafamily project
+description: The documentation for the Help-a-Family project
 ---

-# Help a Family Docs
+# Help-a-Family Manual

 Hi!
-This is our new manual for the helpafamily project on GitHub.
+This is our new manual for the Help-a-Family project.

-helpafamily is a piece of software that makes it easy for charitable organizations serving families in need to connect with community members who want to help families.
+Help-a-Family is a piece of software that makes it easy for charitable organizations serving families in need to connect with community members who want to help families.

 Help comes in the form of: